ibm-cloud-docs/vpc/example-code.md

 ```
 {: pre}

-Attach the new volume to an available virtual server instance, using the instance ID.
+Attach the new volume to an available virtual server instance, by using the instance ID.
 To see a list of available instances, specify this request:

 ```bash
 curl -X GET "$api_endpoint/v1/instances?version=$api_version&generation=2" \